discorb-lib/discorb/docs/faq.md

 ### What is `Async::Task`?

-Async::Task is a object for asynchronous tasks.
+Async::Task is an object for asynchronous tasks.

 https://socketry.github.io/async/ for more information.